 Status of the project

-We are working with local communities to develop the list of projects to implement the TMDL.
+We are working with local communities to implement the TMDL.
 The pollution reductions should be achieved by 2035.

 Why this matters